 Morning Nab locally made garments, ceramics and jewelry in the Bishop Arts District, just southwest of downtown in Oak Cliff, the historic neighborhood where Bonnie Parker and Clyde Barrow met, Lee Harvey Oswald was captured and 7-Eleven originated.
-If you're an early riser, slurp eye-opening brews at hometown coffee joint Café Brazil (611 N. Bishop Ave.).
-If it's a Sunday, sleep in and do brunch at Hattie's (418 N. Bishop Ave.)
-A sound contender for any “Best of Dallas” list, this urbane eatery with a Southern accent doles out polished versions of your favorite stick-to-your-ribs comfort foods.
+If you're an early riser, slurp eye-opening brews at hometown coffee joint Café Brazil (611 N. Bishop Ave.), or sleep in and treat yourself to a hearty French-inspired brunch at Boulevardier .

 After breakfast, drive to one of the following AAA GEM attractions: the Dallas Zoo (650 S. R.L.
 Thornton Frwy.), Fair Park (2 mi. e. of downtown off I-30) or the Dallas Arboretum and Botanical Garden (8525 Garland Rd.).
 Furry fun awaits at the state's largest and oldest zoo, and Fair Park's bounty of entertaining educational facilities keeps groups busy for hours.
 The 66-acre Dallas Arboretum has more than a dozen display gardens and overlooks scenic White Rock Lake.

 Afternoon Now that you've explored the Dallas outskirts, check out downtown.
 At the heart of the city is The Sixth Floor Museum at Dealey Plaza (411 Elm St.), a thought-provoking exhibit space preserving a painful moment in U.S. history: the 1963 assassination of President John F. Kennedy.
 After investigating Dealey Plaza, most sightseers head east to pay their respects to the fallen leader at the John Fitzgerald Kennedy Memorial (on Market Street, between Main and Commerce streets), a minimalist cenotaph designed by renowned American architect Philip Johnson.